etlegacy/lua_apidoc/cvars.rst

 Cvars
 =====

-Here is a list of all the Lua cvars of Legacy mod.
+Here are all available Lua cvars.

 .. note:: Changing either cvar will cause all currently loaded modules to quit and be unloaded until the next `map_restart`.